 2. Find a Podcast Host

 Now once you have at least one episode, you’ll want to find a podcast host.
 A podcast host will host your audio files and format your show information for iTunes and other providers.
-My podcast is currently hosted on LibSyn.
-LibSyn is more expensive, but has some really great features and caters to large and small podcasters.
+My podcast is currently hosted on Pippa.
+Pippa has some really great features, quality tech support, and caters to all sizes of shows.

 3. Create your Show and get your RSS Feed URL.